redsamg/a-song-a-day/README.md

 This project is, first and foremost, a Christmas present.
 You'll need a Spotify account, and a Twilio account.

+tl;dr - use this app to text assorted Spotify tracks from any playlist to your friends & fam

 # Problem space:

 1) Someone close to me is always wishing for me to share music with them.